Azure/SimuLand/3_simulate_detect/persistence/grantDelegatedPermissionsToApplication.md

 ## Preconditiona

-* Endpoint: ADFS01
+* Endpoint: AD FS Server (ADFS01)
-    * Even when this step would happen outside of the organization, we can use the same PowerShell session where we [got a Microsoft Graph access token](getAccessTokenSAMLBearerAssertionFlow.md) to go through the simulation steps.
+    * Even when this step would happen outside of the organization, we can use the same PowerShell session where we [got a Microsoft Graph access token](getAccessTokenSAMLBearerAssertionFlow.md).
     * Microsoft Graph Access Token
-        * Use the output from the previous step as the variable `$MSGraphAccessToken` for the simulation steps.
+        * Use the output from the previous step as the variable `$MSGraphAccessToken`.
 Make sure the access token is from the `Azure Active Directory PowerShell Application`.
 That application has the right permissions to execute all the simulation steps.

 ![](../../resources/images/simulate_detect/persistence/grantDelegatedPermissionsToApplication/2021-05-19_01_msgraph_token.png)